-Regularly using a file monitoring system will help you detect any unauthorized changes or potential security breaches quickly.
+Regularly using a file monitoring system will help you quickly detect any unauthorized changes or potential security breaches.

 Additionally, installing reliable security plugins like Wordfence or Sucuri can further enhance protection against hackers by providing robust features such as malware scanning, firewall implementation, and login security measures.

-By following these best practices, you’ll significantly reduce the risk of unauthorized access to your site and safeguard your valuable content.
+Following these best practices’ll significantly reduce the risk of unauthorized access to your site and safeguard your valuable content.

 It’s no coincidence that securing your WordPress website’s database is crucial to prevent SQL injection attacks, as a vulnerable site can be easily exploited by hackers.

 To strengthen your site’s defenses, start with updating and securing plugins regularly, ensuring they are from reputable developers.